• Skip to primary navigation

 • For the oil: You can use any oil, even olive or coconut oil.

-• A neutral oil is best, though, to make the popcorn flavor really shine.
+• A neutral oil is best, such as avocado, to allow the popcorn flavor to shine.

 • For the popcorn kernels: Yellow or white popcorn kernels work great.